zooduck/skyduck/README.md

 ![alt text](https://github.com/zooduck/screenshots/blob/master/skyduck/v0.0.1-alpha/skyduck-v0.0.1-alpha.png)

 ### Usage
 Search can be made by club (if it exists in the database) or by location.
 You can also view a list of all clubs, sorted by country and distance, and tap on any club for a forecast of the weather at that club's location.
+Finally, tapping on the location icon (top right) will return a weather forecast based on your current location.

 ### APIs
 - Dark Sky